d-bl/GroundForge/Color-Code.md

 </svg>
 ```

-Change the stroke value to adjust a color, several color choosers on the web can provide you a RGB value.
+Change the stroke value to adjust a color, several color choosers on the web can provide a RGB value.
 Save the changes and open the file again in your browser or SVG editor and you will see the adjusted colors all over the diagram.